 Working from home in the summer is not the easiest thing to do!
 I have survived working from home with kids for over 13 years and I hope you enjoy my simple tips for trying to find some life balance.

 We’ve been staying up late, making forts with sheets and swimming.
 No fancy vacations this year, just visiting family and learning to tie shoes.
-(A BIG accomplishment around here!)
-But I still have to make time to work.
-There are many things that have to get done.
+A BIG accomplishment around here!

 I hope they remember that mom was home with them and doing her best to be a good parent.